-Hannah (Younkin) Smith was born on May 1, 1813 near Kingwood, the daughter of John J. and Mary "Polly" (Hartzell) Younkin.
+Hannah (Younkin) Smith was born on May 1, 1813 near Kingwood, Somerset County, PA, the daughter of John J. and Mary "Polly" (Hartzell) Younkin.

-She wed Garrison N. Smith (1809-1879), a native of Delaware.
+She wedded Garrison N. Smith (1809-1879), a native of Delaware.
 (His name in early records sometimes is spelled "Gerretson" Smith.)

 The federal census of 1850 shows the family living in Upper Turkeyfoot.
 That year, nine-year-old Elijah Faidley, and their married daughter and son in law Louisa and J. Frederick Kuhlman lived in their home.

-Tragedy rocked the family on May 9, 1853, when their married daughter Louisa died at the age of 20, apparently in childbirth with a third baby.
-Louisa was laid to rest in the family graveyard, with an elaborate stone carved to mark her final resting place.
+Tragedy rocked the family on May 9, 1853, when their married daughter and young mother Louisa died at the age of 20, apparently in childbirth with a third baby.
+Louisa's remains were laid to rest in the family graveyard, with an elaborate stone carved to mark her final resting place.
 At the top was inscribed, "She died in peace."

 Hannah and Garrison thus raised their grandson Winfield Scott Kuhlman to adulthood, and he later became a well-known physician practicing in Ursina.

 When the federal census was taken in 1860, the Smiths, 10-year-old grandson Winfield Kuhlman and 19-year old boarder Susan Ohler resided under one roof, with their post office marked as Paddytown.
 Living in adjacent dwellings were Frederick J. and Delilah Younkin, Rev. Herman and Susan (Faidley) Younkin, and Jacob W. "Weasel Jake" and Catherine (Faidley) Younkin.
-Later, they resided in Middlecreek Township
+Later, they relocated to Middlecreek Township.

-Judging from a comparison of the 1860 and 1876 atlas maps of Upper Turkeyfoot, Hannah and Garrison moved during the interim.
+Judging from a comparison of the 1860 and 1876 atlas maps of Upper Turkeyfoot, Hannah and Garrison again moved during the interim of years.
 Their 1860 dwelling was along what was Lemmon Road, along Brown's Run.
 By 1876 they had moved to a farm closer to Kingwood, near the right-hand border of J. Frederick and Sally (Younkin) Kreger's farm in Hexie, along what today is known as Humbert Road, on a farm formerly occupied by Garret Lear.

 Garrison passed into eternity at the age of 70 on Feb.
 23, 1879, apparently of a massive heart attack or stroke.
 The Somerset Herald reported that he was "found dead on the road near his home.
 Mr. Smith had been crying a sale at a farm some distance away, on Saturday, and left for his home in apparent good health.
 We have not learned the immediate cause of his death."
 He was buried in the Younkin family graveyard, also known as the "Brougher" and "Lemmon Farm" cemetery.